 Don’t let your efforts go to waste.
-Ensure email marketing success by correcting these top seven email mistakes you could be doing.
+Before you go on a hunt for good email hosting providers, ensure email marketing success by correcting these top seven email mistakes you could be doing.

 You'd be surprised how many email newsletters and special offers are sent with subject lines still reading "Please Edit This Subject".

 This isn’t where we tell you how to write the catchiest, most engaging subject lines (we’ve talked about it in detail here), but they’re often the last thing written and can be easily overlooked.

 Your subject line is the first thing your customer will see.
 What message do you give them if you neglect to change it from the placeholder text?

 You’ve worked hard creating a great-looking email and checked the subject line.
 But have you checked how your email displays on other browsers or apps?